tiepdotme/reangdeba.xyz/_posts/2019-10-8-delhidoon.markdown

     <img src="https://lh3.googleusercontent.com/mOBEQGQEM-ebavTbqgyFX6p94P3Ic_Edl5HDS7pXlyOmvvYnulgasIyKcL43KLZVHRVtDWLlS5TbqZaHPa8ZPB5hDv9iukBvrxS6Zlx2Ymwwoshcov6MyXBUQfeS6Wb_LQ-4wUqxSA=w2400">

 </div>
 The next day we went to Mussoorie.
-The weather there was really lovely.
+The weather there was lovely.
 I spotted a few JCBs along the way (*memes, people*).
 To be honest, I probably could stay there for months without ever getting bored if it was not for the internet connection.
 They made me dress up in this beautiful dress.
 Wall climbing always seemed easy to me, but when I tried it myself that day it was a disaster.
 But, it was fun.